icpc/ccs-specs/Contest_API.md

     contest would end immediately and then become final, that award would be final.
 E.g. the "winner" during the contest should be the current leader.
-This is of course subject to what data the client can see; the public role's winner may not change during the scoreboard freeze but an admin could see the true current winner.
+This is of course subject to what data the client can see; the public client's winner may not change during the scoreboard freeze but an admin could see the true current winner.

 #### Known awards